ndean06/soar-edr-incident-response/README.md

 ---

-### 3. Analyst is provided a detection link to further investigate
+### 3. Analyst Provided a Detection Link for Investigation
+- The detection link in LimaCharlie gives analysts full context around the event, including process details, command-line arguments, file hashes, and related activity.
+- This allows the analyst to expand the scope of the investigation and determine exactly what happened on the endpoint.

 ![Detection Link](screenshots/4_detection_link.png)

 ---